julianv95/cs4geoJulian/README.md

 # cs4geo Julian Vetter
 #Tiled NDVI Calculation

-This Script calculates the difference of the NDVI of an area of interest between two different points in time using concurrent and tiled image processing.
+The scripts provided in this repository calculate the difference of the NDVI of an area of interest between two different points in time using concurrent and tiled image processing.
 To prevent any environment issues it's recommended to use the Conda-Environment provided in the repository.
-The script is runnable from the command line.
+The scripts are runnable from the command line.

 python tiling_script.py -o config_file.json

 There are 2 scripts in this repository, tiling_script.py and tiling_script_intersection.py.
 The API used for the Image-Search-Function sometimes returns only marginally overlapping images for the area of interest.
 If thats the case it's recommended to use the latter script, which calculates the ndvi-difference for the intersection of the two images.
-This is necessary because tiling_script.py would interpolate the missing bits which would lead to an inaccurate result.
+This is necessary because tiling_script.py would interpolate the missing bits which would lead to an inaccurate result (only if there is to less overhang).
+To check wheter the images are only marginally overlapping you need to download the landsat-images of both timesteps and look at them in a GIS-program.
+If you run tiling_script.py the sources for the landsat-images will be printed in the console and you can download them from there.

 To use either script you need to configure a json-config file which should look like this: